dita-community/org.dita-community.basex.keyspace-constructor/README.md

    % basexhttp &
    %
    ```
+   This starts the BaseX HTTP server, which will serve the key space report page.
+You can test that the server is working by going to `localhost:8984/dba`.
+Use `admin` and `admin` as the credentials.
 1. From the BaseX `bin` directory run the `basexgui` command as a backgroud task:
    ```
    % basexgui &